jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 z = \frac{x - \mu}{\sigma}
 $$

-For images, we normalize every pixel independently.
-We compute a mean and a variance at each pixel location for the entire training dataset.
+For image, we normalize every pixels independently.
+We compute a mean and a variance at each pixel location for the whole training dataset.
 Therefore, for an image with NxN pixels, we use NxN means and variances to normalize the image.

 $$
 z_{ij} = \frac{x_{ij} - \mu_{ij}}{\sigma{ij}}
 $$

-In practice, we do not read all the training data at once to compute the mean or variance.
+In practice, we do not read all the trainning data at once to compute the mean or variance.
 We compute a running mean during the training.
 Here is the formula for the running mean:

 $$
 \mu_{n} = \mu_{n-1}  + k \cdot (x_{i}-\mu_{n-1})
 $$

-where $$k$$ is a small constant.
+which $$k$$ is a small constant.

 #### Whitening

-In machine learning, we prefer features to be unrelated.
+In machine learning, we prefer features to be un-related.
 For example, in a dating application, a person may prefer a tall person but not too thin.
-However, weight and height are co-related.
-A taller person is heavier than a shorter person on average.
+However, weight and heigth are co-related.
+A taller person is heavier than a shorter person in average.
 Re-scaling these features independently can only tell whether a person is lighter than average in the population, but not whether the person is thin.
 Weigth increases with height:
 <div class="imgcap">
 <img src="/assets/dl/gauss.jpg" style="border:none;">
 </div>